spcourse/python/en/style/10 Style Guide.md

 ### Functions

 Names of functions can be as long as you like, but keep it reasonable (and readable).
-In this case it is important that the goal of the function is described as clear and precise as possible.
+In this case, it is important that the goal of the function is described as clearly and precisely as possible.

     def user_average_this_year():
         ...

-You can see there are multiple words in this function name, divided by an underscore (`_`).
-This is conventional in Python, all function names are written with multiple words divided by underscores and without capital letters.
+You can see that there are multiple words in this function name, divided by an underscore (`_`).
+This is conventional in Python; all function names are written with multiple words divided by underscores and without capital letters.

 ### Variables

-Preferably, names of variables are shorter, they are generally used more often.
+Preferably, names of variables are shorter, as they are generally used more often.
 Think about a length on one to two words, a few examples:

     wall_height = 2.34
     earth_circumference = 40007.86
     total_rainfall = 823.3

 Making abbreviations of words is often not preferred.
-By doing so, your code will be more difficult to read (a lazy programmer could abbreviate the above examples as `wh`, `ecirc` and `t_rain` , how can you find out afterwards what was meant here?).
+By doing so, your code will be more difficult to read (a lazy programmer could abbreviate the above examples as `wh`, `ecirc` and `t_rain`, how can you find out afterwards what was meant here?).

 There are exceptions.
 When your program is about topics where abbreviations are conventional.
 Physics and mathematics, for example.